-South Africa is renowned for its love of beer and, with spring in the air, now is the perfect time to spend a sunny day outdoors sipping on a unique, refreshing craft brew.
+South Africans are renowned for our love of beer and, with spring in the air, now is the perfect time to spend a sunny day outdoors sipping on a unique, refreshing craft brew.
 But, as we beer lovers know, not just any beer will do.
-Cape Town is the ultimate craft beer paradise, but we’ve decided to uncover some of the more obscure breweries around the country, that are pushing boundaries with their experimental fusions and flavours!
+Cape Town is the ultimate craft beer paradise, so we’ve decided to uncover some of the more obscure breweries around the country that are pushing boundaries with their experimental fusions and flavours!
 First up we have…

 Saggy Stone Brewing Co.